 Welcome to Peru!

 Tired of temples and Inca ruins?
 Fear not!
 There is much more to Peru.
 Explore the jungle near Machu Picchu and learn about coffee in an idyllic tropical setting.
 Discover the bohemian vibe of Barranco in Lima or hang out with the locals in a city park filled with hundreds of cats.
 Don’t forget the Spanish era plaza in Arequipa, a city of culture and charm, despite the occasional devastating earthquake.
-Peruvians may sometimes be more reserved than other people in South America.
-However, this is a country with a developed tourist infrastructure, where there will almost always be someone to help you.
+Peruvians may sometimes be more reserved than other people in South America, but this is a country with a developed tourist infrastructure, where there will almost always be someone to help you.

 Needless to say, the Sacred Valley is an obligatory stop on any trip.
 Apart from Machu Picchu and the fortresses of Ollantaytambo and Pisac, the ‘salinas’ of Maras are well worth a visit, as is the unique terracing of Moray, not to mention the textiles, markets and atmospheric ruins of Chinchero.
 The beating heart of the valley is the ancient Inca capital of Cusco, a place where you can indulge in top quality food and coffee before you shop till you drop in the hunt for those baby alpaca clothes to wear back home.